Risks involved in trading, custody and staking of digital assets

 Reserves for stable coins

-Crytocurrencies: Bitcoin, Ether, Tezos
+Crytocurrencies: Bitcoin, Ether

 Stable coins: USDC, USDT